shash25khr/getting-and-cleaning-data-week4/readme.md

 # Getting and Cleaning Data Project

-## This repository contains the R script and documentation for the Coursera Data Science Track course Getting & Cleaning Data needed to complete the assignment during Week 4 of the course.
+## This repository contains the R script for the Coursera Getting & Cleaning Data
-Overview

 The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
 A full description of the data used in this project can be found at 'The UCI Machine Learning Repository'(http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 The source data for this project can be found here.(https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)